CONABIO/analisisUniCons_proxiGen/README.md

 Data is available at the Dryad repository XXXXX (available upon aceptance).
 There you could find the data described below.
 The scripts in `/bin` expect the data organized in the following way:

+### CWR occurrence points

+Ocurrence points for each of the cwr taxon analysed shold be in the directory: `/data/SDM`.
+These were dowloaded for each taxon from the Sistema Nacional de Información sobre Biodiversidad de México [(SNIB)](http://www.snib.mx/) and [Global Biodiversity Information Facility](https://www.gbif.org/) and curated as explained in Supporting Materials 1 of the paper.

 ### Spatial raw rasters

-* Rasters (.tif) of species distribution models for each of the cwr taxa used for Zonation analyses should be in the directory:
+* Rasters (.tif) of species distribution models for each of the cwr taxon used for Zonation analyses should be in the directory:
  `/data/spatial/modelos_darwin_all_final`.
 Raster names are `[taxon_name.tif`.
 Raster of *Z. mays* ssp. *parviglumis* as used for Fig. 3 should be in `/data/spatial/modelosDarwinZea/Zea_mays_parviglumis.tif`

 * Rasters (.tif) of Holdrige live zones should be in the directory: